Image 1 of 1

 Chrysopsis mariana

-Maryland Goldenaster is a short-lived perennial wildflower native to the Florida that forms a basal rosette of narrow, spatula-shaped leaves.
+Maryland Goldenaster is a perennial wildflower native to the Florida that forms a basal rosette of narrow, spatula-shaped leaves.
 From late summer through fall, it produces clusters of bright yellow, daisy-like flowers on sturdy 1-foot stems that attract butterflies and other pollinators.
+The nectar and pollen of this flower is important for migrating pollinators and birds feed on the seeds in late winter!
 This drought-tolerant wildflower thrives in well-drained, sandy soils and is commonly found in pinelands, sandhills, and open woodlands.

 The genus Chrysopsis is a keystone species.